Create and Template During Load

-Instead of automatically creating a new object when loading the extracted data, you can use the T line command on the Target Mapping panel to jump to
+Instead of automatically creating an object when loading the extracted data, you can use the T line command on the Target Mapping panel to use

-CA RC/Update™ for DB2 for z/OSto create the object yourself.
+CA RC/Update™ for DB2 for z/OSto create the object.
 A valid

 CA RC/Update™ for DB2 for z/OSlicense is required to use this feature.

-You create a new object using an existing object as a template.
+You create an object using an existing object as a template.
 The Table Template screen in

-CA RC/Update™ for DB2 for z/OSdisplays the values used to create the template object, letting you specify many more parameters for the new object than if you only used the
+CA RC/Update™ for DB2 for z/OSdisplays the values that were used to create the template object.
+This screen allows you to specify many more parameters for the new object than using the

-CA RC/Extract™ for DB2 for z/OSautomatic object creation feature.
-With automatic object creation, you can specify only the object name, creator, database name, and tablespace name.
-When you use the T line command, you can set specific parameters for your new object, such as removing EDIT PROCS, changing column level defaults, and so forth.
+CA RC/Extract™ for DB2 for z/OSAutomatic Object Creation feature.
+With Automatic Object Creation, you can specify only the object name, creator, database name, and tablespace name.
+When you use the T line command, you can set specific parameters for your new object, such as removing EDIT PROCS and changing column level defaults.

 Follow these steps: